 |---|---|---|

-| Italian Deli Wrap | Salami, ham, provolone cheese, Italian dressing, tortilla | Roll up and slice into pinwheels |
+| Italian Deli Wrap | Tortilla, Italian dressing, provolone cheese, ham, salami | Envelop and slice to make pinwheels |

-| Caprese Sandwich | Ciabatta bread, fresh mozzarella, tomatoes, basil, balsamic glaze | Assemble in the bread and drizzle with balsamic glaze |
+| Caprese Sandwich | Ciabatta bread, fresh mozzarella, tomatoes, basil, balsamic glaze | Built in the bread and drizzled with balsamic glaze |

-| Peanut Butter and Banana Wrap | Banana slices, peanut butter, tortilla | Roll up banana slices with peanut butter in a tortilla |
+| Peanut Butter and Banana Wrap | Banana slices, peanut butter, tortilla | Tortilla rollup with peanut butter & banana slices |

 Snack Boards to Share